ADA Protected Industry Threatened By AB 5-Harms Disabled - California Political Review

 Independent signers and close captioning workers at risk under new law

-By Katy Grimes, California Globe, 1/16/20
+By Katy Grimes, California Globe,?
+1/16/20????

 California Assembly Bill 5 was signed into law in September, 2019, and became effective January 1st, 2020.

 Most of the opposition to comes from the trucking industry and rideshare companies Uber and Lyft.
-However, AB 5 also limits freelance writers and photographers to 35 submissions annually per media outlet, and will serve to significantly limit Californians’ ability to work as independent contractors and freelancers.
+However, AB 5 also limits freelance writers and photographers to 35 submissions annually per media outlet, and will serve to significantly limit Californians? ability to work as independent contractors and freelancers.
 It was revealed during Senate debate in September that the AFL-CIO wrote AB 5.

 The bill broadly codified the definition of an employee that the California Supreme Court established last year in a case involving two delivery drivers who sued the Dynamex Corporation for classifying them as independent contractors instead of employees.

-“Unfortunately, the bill was haphazardly written and rushed through the Legislature,” said Nanci Linke-Ellis, with the Hearing Loss Association of America, in a recent article.
+?Unfortunately, the bill was haphazardly written and rushed through the Legislature,? said Nanci Linke-Ellis, with the Hearing Loss Association of America, in a recent article.

-Linke-Ellis warns that professionals in the Hearing Loss industry “include court reporters, captioners, and sign language interpreters, a majority of whom prefer the independence and flexibility of deciding when and where to work.”
+Linke-Ellis warns that professionals in the Hearing Loss industry ?include court reporters, captioners, and sign language interpreters, a majority of whom prefer the independence and flexibility of deciding when and where to work.?

-“It should have been designed to benefit workers who do on-site labor for one employer and whose duties are assigned and managed by that employer, Instead, the language of the law does not account for the way tens of thousands of freelance professionals in California work.”
+?It should have been designed to benefit workers who do on-site labor for one employer and whose duties are assigned and managed by that employer, Instead, the language of the law does not account for the way tens of thousands of freelance professionals in California work.?

 California Globe spoke with the owner of an agency providing real-time close-captioning for the deaf.
 He warned that there are many more impacted industries and independent contractors affected by AB 5: